 No Evidence of Harm

 While there were some metrics that didn’t demonstrate substantial improvement, telemedicine consultations and remote monitoring were not indicated to cause harm in any of the instances studied by the agency.
 It’s possible to implement programs with inexpensive technology and cost-effective platforms.
-Those costs for the platforms are miniscule when compared with the potential positive outcomes, and there is no evidence of clinical or administrative harm, either.
+Those costs for urgent care telemedicine platforms are miniscule when compared with the potential positive outcomes, and there is no evidence of clinical or administrative harm, either.

 Accelerating Step Down